GameServerManagers/LinuxGSM-Docs/SteamCMD.md

+## What is SteamCMD?

+SteamCMD is a command-line based Steam client developed by Valve that is used to remotely download game files.
+This is very useful for servers, as this means it's significantly easier to keep them up-to-date, It's also very easy to use.
+Any game that supports dedicated servers will have their server files available on SteamCMD.
+All you need is the AppID which can be found on Valve's website, [here](https://developer.valvesoftware.com/wiki/Dedicated_Servers_List).

+**Note:** You can only download server files for the Operating System that you are using SteamCMD on.

 SteamCMD requires a login to use its services.

 It is recommended that you [create a new Steam username](https://store.steampowered.com/login/) just for the server.

 ## Anonymous Login

-The majority of game servers though SteamCMD are freely available to download.
+The majority of game servers through SteamCMD are freely available to download.
 These servers can be accessed by logging in to SteamCMD as _anonymous_.

 ## Steam User Login